mlflow/mlflow/docs/source/llms/deployments/index.rst

 | **aws_session_token**    | No       | None                         | Optional session token, if required                   |
 +--------------------------+----------+------------------------------+-------------------------------------------------------+

-Alternatively, for role-based authentication, an AWS Bedrock route can be defined and initialized with an a IAM Role  ARN that is authorized to access Bedrock.
-The MLflow AI Gateway will attempt to assume this role with using the standard credential provider chain and will renew the role credentials if they have expired.
+Alternatively, for role-based authentication, an AWS Bedrock endpoint can be defined and initialized with an a IAM Role  ARN that is authorized to access Bedrock.
+The MLflow Deployments Server will attempt to assume this role with using the standard credential provider chain and will renew the role credentials if they have expired.

 +--------------------------+----------+------------------------------+-------------------------------------------------------+
 | Configuration Parameter  | Required | Default                      | Description                                           |